-B9.
+B25.
 Records

-(1) A register must be kept of all the dogs on the premises which must include-

-(a) the dates of each dog's arrival and departure;

-(b) each dog's name, age, sex, neuter status, microchip number and a description of it or its breed;

-(c) the number of any dogs from the same household;

-(d) a record of which dogs (if any) are from the same household;

-(e) the name, postal address, telephone number (if any) and email address (if any) of the owner of each dog and emergency contact details;

-(f) in relation to each dog, the name, postal address, telephone number and email address of a local contact in an emergency;

-(g) the name and contact details of the dog's normal veterinarian and details of any insurance relating to the dog;

-(h) details of each dog's relevant medical and behavioural history, including details of any treatment administered against parasites and restrictions on exercise;
+- (1) A register must be kept of all the dogs on the premises which must include- - (a) the date of the dog's attendance; - (b) the dog's name, age, sex, neuter status, microchip number and a description of it or its breed; - (c) the name, postal address, telephone number (if any) and email address (if any) of the owner and emergency contact details; - (d) the name and contact details of the dog's normal veterinarian and details of any insurance relating to the dog; - (e) details of the dog's relevant medical and behavioural history, including details of any treatment administered against parasites and any restrictions on exercise;

-(i) details of the dog's diet and related requirements;

-(j) any required consent forms;

-(k) a record of the date or dates of each dog's most recent vaccination, worming and flea treatments;

-(I) details of any medical treatment each dog is receiving.

-(2) When outside the premises, each dog must wear an identity tag which includes the licence holder's name and contact details.
+- (f) details of the dog's diet and relevant requirements; - (g) any required consent forms; - (h) a record of the date or dates of the dog's most recent vaccination, worming and flea treatments; - (i) details of any medical treatment the dog is receiving. - (2) When outside the premises, each dog must wear an identity tag which includes the licence holder's name and contact details.

-B10.
+B26.
 Protection from pain, suffering, injury and disease